learning-thing/r3d/README.md

 // If no emission texture is assigned, R3D defaults it to black.
 // Calling this function with `NULL` changes it to white, assuming you want emission.
 // But don't panic!
-If the factor is `0`, the material won’t emit light.
+If the factor is `0`, the material wonâ€™t emit light.
 R3D_SetMaterialEmission(&material, NULL, RED, 3.0f);
 ```